BrianPugh/game-and-watch-patch/README.md

 * Figure out safe place in RAM to store global/static variables.
 The current configuration described in the linker file is unsafe, but currently we have no global/static variables.
+  * Currently we cannot use zlib/zopfli compression for assets because it requires some globals in RAM.
+So in order to do that, we need to find some unused ram first.
+This could improve compression a bit.
 * Further slim the external flash firmware by compressing assets.
 * Custom sprites for clock.